jomagalo/bitcoin/README.md

 For an immediately usable, binary version of the Bitcoin Core software, see https://bitcoincore.org/en/download/.

-Further information about Bitcoin Core is available in the [doc folder](/doc).
+Further information about Bitcoin II Core is available in the [doc folder](/doc).

 What is Bitcoin?
 ----------------